 Once your personal trainer Facebook marketing is out there, pay attention to how your ads are doing.
 Metrics like click-through rate (how many people are clicking on the link in your ad), relevancy score (the more positive feedback we expect to receive, the higher the ad’s relevancy score), and frequency (average number of times the ad was seen).
 Here are some general metrics I use within my agency to determine how well the ads are doing and if things need to be changed:

-Frequency: make sure that this doesn’t go past 10
+Frequency: Make sure this doesn’t go past 10.

-Relevancy score: 8-10 is amazing, 5-7 is pretty good, 3-4 is ok and 2 or below you should change either your ad or targeting.
+Relevancy score: 8-10 is amazing, 5-7 is pretty good, and 3-4 is okay; if it’s 2 or below, you should change either your ad or adjust your targeting.

-Outside of Facebook marketing, you want to be tracking the conversion rate of your landing pages because even if you’re getting high click-through rate and you’re not converting, then you’re not going to make any money off your campaign.
+Outside of Facebook marketing, you want to be tracking the conversion rate of your landing pages.
+Even if you’re getting a high click-through rate, if you’re not converting, you’re not making money from your campaign.